cased27/academicTranscripts/JSnotes.md

 > `"hello there " + name` // "hello there Dusty"

+<ins>NAMING VARIABLES</ins>
+* Naming variables never has to be short!
+It is better to be clear/expressive and the name should relate to whatever the variable is doing or will be doing in the result.
+* avoid naming variables that correspond to HTML elements; think of a good descriptive name that will avoid confusion for others and that doesn't identify as another element.

 <br>
 <ins>VAR vs LET vs CONST</ins><br>
 General Rule: use <strong>const</strong> over <strong>let</strong>, use <strong>let</strong> over <strong>var</strong>, use <strong>var</strong> as little as possible (likely only with legacy code)